autoshgame/Basic_QLSV_Nodejs/README.md

 # Basic_QLSV
-The first project using javascript, with nodejs with expressjs framework
+The first project using javascript, with nodejs and expressjs framework